Monday, June 5, 2017 / by John Murdock -- CityScapeMetroGroup

 1. Get your financing in order.
 Hopefully, you went into the home-buying process with a pre-approval for a mortgage.
 Now is the time to move forward with your lender on the amount of money you need to buy the house.
 Work with your mortgage broker to put together the mountain of paperwork most lenders need to see before giving you the thumbs-up.
 Your lender will require an appraisal by a licensed appraiser as part of this process, and will usually let you know when that needs to happen.

 3. Find homeowners insurance.
 Almost every lender will require you to have signed up for homeowners insurance before approving your loan.
 Shop around and don't be afraid to negotiate.
-You can save money by bundling your homeowners insurance with any other kind of insurance you have, like auto insurance.
+You can save money by bundling your

 4. Move toward closing.
 While all of this is happening, your lender will be preparing your loan.
 If having a real estate attorney is common in your state, then your lawyer will be making sure everything is in order with the closing documents.
 The title company will probably want to see a survey, and if one doesn't exist, you'll have to have one done.